stelzinga/MF/Management_Framework.md

 Always keep the Results (Revenue, Cost, Risk, Image) within the constraints of the Environment as the driving force of the Venture.
 In other words, if a Goal, Objective, Task or more generally any Process does not increase Revenue, and/or reduce Cost and/or decrease Risk and/or improve the Image, then that Process should probably not be performed.
 The exception to this is if said Process is needed to inform Stakeholders of the Results or the manner in which these Results are achieved.

 #### Management Principle - Keep it Simple
-Complexity is a Cost, and it in addition, it can stun the flexibility the Venture has to deal with Change and more importantly to innovate.
+Complexity is a Cost, and it in addition, it can stun the flexibility the Venture has to deal with Change and to innovate.
 Complexity often creeps in over time and even if the direct costs of such complexity is difficult to gauge, Managers should thrive in eliminating complexity in all its forms.
-This includes simplicity in the organisation (echoing Fayol's unity of command)
+This includes simplicity in the organisation (echoing Fayol's unity of command).

 ### Management Approach
 As per the Profile, Management has several components: